Where is Diggerland and what is the address?

 Diggerland is a venue for families and young children.
-We have set up a designated smoking area at each park, AWAY from the rides and drives.
-This is the ONLY area in Diggerland where smoking is allowed.
+We have set up a designated smoking & vaping area at each park, AWAY from the rides and drives.
+This is the ONLY area in Diggerland where smoking & vaping is allowed.

-Smoking is NOT allowed in any other outdoor spaces, or whilst queuing for rides and drives, or in the restaurant or shops.
-Cigarettes are not sold on-site.
+Smoking and vaping is NOT allowed in any of the other outdoor spaces, or whilst queuing for rides and drives, or in the restaurant or shops.
+Cigarettes, tobacco and e-cigarettes are not sold on-site.

-Please ask a member of staff where the designated smoking areas are located.
-Diggerland reserves the right to remove anyone from the queue for rides/drives who is smoking.
+Please ask a member of staff where the designated smoking & vaping areas are located.
+Diggerland reserves the right to remove anyone from the queue for rides/drives who is smoking or vaping.

 Our four Diggerland UK Theme Parks each have a food outlet, which provides a great selection of hot and cold refreshments.